feathersjs/feathers/docs/guides/basics/hooks.md

-This makes it easy to see at one glance in which order hooks are executed and for which method.
+This makes it easy to see at one glance the order hooks are executed and for which method.

 > __Note:__ `all` is a special keyword which means those hooks will run before the method specific hooks in this chain.